leonism/jekyll-tailwind-starter/README.md

-# Jekyll Tailwind Starter - Renva Clone
+# Jekyll Tailwind Starter

-This is a starter project for building static websites using Jekyll and Tailwind CSS.
-It aims to replicate the look and feel of the [Renva](https://renva.netlify.app/) portfolio template.
+This starter project provides a basic Jekyll setup, integrates Tailwind CSS v3 via PostCSS, and includes a responsive design approach.
+The project also has a component structure using Jekyll includes, and it offers a streamlined build process.
+It requires Ruby, Bundler, Node.js, and npm as prerequisites.
+It includes a simple development server and build process.

 ## Features